marick/structural-typing/README.md

 ```

 There is an alternate notation that's shorter and perhaps clearer for
 many cases.
-It lists the the required keys in a vector, separately
+It lists the required keys in a vector, separately
 from the map of keys to predicates.
 It looks like this:

 ```clojure